 Welcome to the website of Stretton Grandison Group Parish Council which covers the parishes of Canon Frome, Castle Frome, Eggleton and Stretton Grandison which are all in the Herefordshire Ward of Three Crosses.
 Our Ward Councillor is Jonathan Lester.

-Parish Council meetings usually take place on the first Tuesday of every other month at The Stables, Canon Frome at 7.30pm.
+Parish Council meetings usually take place on the second Monday of every other month at The Stables, Canon Frome at 7.30pm.
 The agenda will be displayed on notice boards and this website at least three clear working days prior to the meeting.
 Extra-ordinary meetings can be called at any time.

 If you wish to have an issue or concern discussed at the meeting please contact the clerk at least seven clear days before the meeting.

 Please click on our other pages for more information.